Psilocybin-assisted therapy in Denver

 My Denver Therapy’s founder Courtneyrose Chung was recently featured on CBS Colorado for a story on psilocybin-assisted therapy in Denver.

 Psilocybin-assisted therapy is still undergoing regulatory approvals in Colorado.
-We anticipate very high demand for psilocybin-assisted therapy and will start maintaining an active waitlist once treatment protocols, medication prices, and state regulations have been established that will determine how much treatment plans will cost.
+We anticipate very high demand for psilocybin-assisted therapy and have an active waitlist for when treatment protocols, medication prices, and state regulations have been established that will determine how much treatment plans will cost.

 When will psilocybin-assisted therapy be legal?